University-of-Texas-at-Dallas-Education/.github/profile/README.md

 ### 3. Configure Serverless Framework Variables

 - After applying Terraform configurations, save the outputs from the Terraform state.
 These will be used in the variables needed for the Serverless Framework deployment.
 - Create and configure a `CometAI-backend/var/<env>-var.yml` file using the values from the Terraform outputs.
 Use `CometAI-backend/<env>-var.yml-example` as a reference for the required format and variables.
-You will need to configure all variables in the `CometAI-lambda` section.
+You will need to configure all variables in the `amplify-lambda` section.
 The reference sample includes comments to denote which variable from the Terraform outputs are to be used.

 ### 4. Backend Package Installation